Dmytro9/app-login/README.md

 ## Testing:

 ```
-- make sure the node -v is ^10
+- make sure you are using node version up ^10

 - cd client
 - npm ci